 AI for Therapists

-AI for Therapists: How to Automate Your Practice with OpenClaw
+AI for Therapists: How to Automate Your Practice with Claude Code

 You became a therapist to help people — not to spend your evenings writing SOAP notes and chasing insurance companies.
 Here's how to reclaim 8-12 hours a week with AI that handles the admin while you focus on your clients.